allenai/OLMo/README.md

 The training configs linked here are set up to download the latest checkpoint after stage 1, and start training from there.

-Note: You can find all the information about 32B in the [OLMo-core](https://github.com/allenai/OLMo-core) repository.
+> Note: You can find all the information about the 32B in the [OLMo-core](https://github.com/allenai/OLMo-core) repository.

 ## Instruction tuned variants

 For instruction tuned variants of these models, go to